by Ron D’Andrea

 Founder and CEO of Amazon, Jeff Bezos knows.
 We should think of “our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”

-When you look at the stats, there’s a lot of reason for getting your upselling and cross selling right:
+When you look at the metrics, there’s a lot of reason for getting your upselling and cross selling right:

 Marketing Metrics tells us an existing customer has a 60% to 70% chance of buying again, but the probability of selling to a new prospect is only 5-20%.